BasharDlaleh/advanced_puppet_control_repo/README.md

 here we actually write a vagrant file that provisions a vm and runs a script that applies puppet condig and then use a tool like RSPEC-PUPPET to make sure the config are applied.

+#### RSPEC_PUPPET

+RSPEC-PUPPET is the tool for testing your puppet code.
+It's based on rspec, which is a ruby testing tool.
+Rspec and Rspec-puppet have their own domain specific language DSL for creating tests.
+It's fairly straightforward and you'll find that a lot of the tests follow a very similar pattern

+install rspec-puppet and some helpers:

+#gem install rspec-puppet puppetlabs_spec_helper rspec-puppet-facts

+the puppet development kit PDK is a tool that we can use for developing modules, but it also has a handy feature of generating tests as you are working on your module, we can either install the GUI app on our laptop just like VSCode or install the CLI tool on a dev server which will give us some commands to make building modules and tests easy

+#cd site/
+#pdk new module rspec_example ===> will generate a base module files and directories including an spec folder which includes the tests
+#cd rspec_example
+#pdk new class rspec_example  ===> will generate an init class for the module in module_name/manifests/init.pp
+#rspec                        ===> will run the generated tests in spec folder

+Running rspec directly isn't really recommended.
+It's actually better to use the rake command.
+Rake is a Ruby build tool that allows you to configure various tasks associated with your code, like packaging the module to be uploaded to the Puppet Forge, or running these rspec tests.
+It uses a rake file for configuration, and, in the case of the generated code, it has a number of built-in tasks.

+#rake spec     ===> same as rspec
+#rake lini     ===> same as puppet-lint

+The default test that's generated by the PDK is to check if the module compiles without errors, and the PDK has the handy feature of generating tests for every operating system that your module supports.
+So you can see that our class will compile on all these Debian family operating systems(because we chose Debian only). the test file is spec/classes/rspect_example_spec.rb.

+This first line means that it's importing code from another helper file.

+the code describes the class name and loops through a list of supported operating systems.

+The context block here lets you create multiple subsections in your test.
+In this case, it's one for each of the operating systems.

+The let facts line allows us to set facts that Puppet would use when compiling the catalog.
+This is important, because rspec doesn't gather facts using facter, if your code depends on certain facts, you'll need to specify them so the master gets them for you.

+this is the heart of the test.
+For every operating system, the class should compile. it gets the list of operating systems from the helper scripts, which parse the metadata.json file in the root of the module.